ajstewartlang/website/content/authors/admin/_index.md

 My current research projects examine how people understand data visualisations, how readers understand meaning that is implied by a linguistic utterance (rather than that which is conveyed explicitly), the mechanisms by which conditional information is processed and represented, and (more generally) how meaning is integrated across sentences.

 I teach data science and statistical methods to students in Psychology and Biological Sciences with an emphasis on R, Python, open source tools, open research, and reproducibility.
+I am a big fan of open source software in general, and use [Ubuntu](https://ubuntu.com/) and [Fedora](https://getfedora.org/) on my main work machines.